-The approach to teaching and learning on the programme is activity based using a variety of teaching and learning strategies for maximum engagement through inclusive and supportive environments which accommodate different learning styles and prior student experiences, These comprise a structured teaching programme within which a variety of teaching methods will be used including:
+The approach to teaching and learning on the programme is activity based using a variety of teaching and learning strategies for maximum engagement through inclusive and supportive environments which accommodate different learning styles and prior student experiences.
+These comprise a structured teaching programme within which a variety of teaching methods will be used including:

 Method Description Blended Blended learning integrates technology and digital media online Learning learning with traditional lecturer-led classroom activities, giving learner more flexibility to customise their learning experiences.
 Clinical This will include small groups of learners in the clinical simulation suite Simulation with lecturer/practitioners to develop new clinical knowledge and practical skills in relation to the assessment, planning, implementing and evaluating of nursing care using technical high-fidelity 'virtual patients' across a range of healthcare settings.
 Coaching and This is particularly relevant in simulated learning where apprentices will Mentoring be coached to apply their new clinical knowledge and practical skills to assessing, planning, implementing and evaluating nursing care of 'virtual patients' with qualified members of the programme team and colleagues from clinical practice mentoring throughout the process.
 Guest Speaker Using specialists from the field or representatives from the People who use services group to present to apprentices.
 Guided Activities where an individual learner conducts research, or carries out Independent a learning activity, on their own.
 Learning Interprofessional Interprofessional education and learning refers to occasions when Learning learners from two or more professions in health and social care learn together during all or part of their professional training with the object of cultivating collaborative practice for providing person-centred Locture healthcare.
 Lecture Subject introduced and delivered by the lecturer/practitioner in a specific time which transmits information.
 Peer Learning Peer learning is the process of apprentices learning with and from each r cer Learning other.
 This is usually facilitated through teaching and learning activities such as learner-led workshops, study groups, peer-to-peer learning partnerships, group work and simulated clinical practice.
 Personal & Apprentices take part in activities that contribute towards the creation Professional of a personal and professional action plan to achieve stated personal Development and career related objectives.
-Planning , and the second Practice Based Practice-based learning is a term used to describe learning undertaken Learning while on placement.
+Planning Practice Based Practice-based learning is a term used to describe learning undertaken Learning while on placement.
 It's where nursing and health profession learners apply the knowledge and skills they've learnt during their studies, giving them the real-world experience, they need to be safe and effective practitioners.
-Seminar These are an opportunity for apprentices to have a non- lecturer/practitioner led session, where they may analyse data in detail and discuss it in groups or may work on a topic with a view to giving a short presentation on a topic, adding detail to a lecture, or reporting back on some data collection tasks, for example Tutorials One-to-one teaching (apprentice to lecturer/Practice Educator) usually for counselling purposes based on the student's work.
+Problem Based Problem-based learning (PBL) is a learner-centred approach in which Learning learners work in groups and find out about a subject to be able to solve an open-ended problem.
+Seminar These are an opportunity for apprentices to have a non- lecturer/practitioner led session, where they may analyse data in detail and discuss it in groups or may work on a topic with a view to giving a short presentation on a topic, adding detail to a lecture, or reporting back on some data collection tasks, for example

+Tutorials One-to-one teaching (apprentice to lecturer/Practice Educator) usually for counselling purposes based on the student's work.
 This includes VLE (Virtual Learning Environment) based exercises and other software.
 Workshops A training workshop is a type of interactive training where participants carry out several training activities rather than passively listen to a lecture or presentation.
 Broadly, two types of workshops exist: a general workshop is put on for a mixed audience, and a closed workshop is tailored towards meeting the training needs of a specific group.